 Does more need to be said?

 Cadbury World is easily accessible, just a short drive from central Birmingham.
 The famous chocolate brand has opened up their factories for an all-chocolate themed kind of day – from exhibits detailing the origins of the cocoa bean to chocolate crafting workshops.
 You get to see Cadbury chocolate in all its various packaging throughout the decades, the way it was made and freely sample those on display.

-For those with children, this is a great family outing for a day out in the West Midlands.
+For those with children, this is a great family outing for a day out in the West Midlands, especially over Christmas.
 There’s also a playground park if the kids are feeling antsy inside or hyped up on all that sugar.